Lytham St Annes: Lytham

 The name Lytham comes from the Old English hlithum, plural of hlith meaning (place at) the slopes'.

-The Green, a strip of grass running between the shore and the main coastal road, is a notable Lytham landmark—the restored Windmill and Old Lifeboat House Museum are here.
-The Green overlooks the estuary of the River Ribble and the Welsh mountains.
-The centre of Lytham has several notable buildings, such as the former Lytham public library, Lytham railway station, the market hall, the Clifton Arms Hotel and Lytham Methodist Church.
+The Green, a strip of grass running between the shore and the main coastal road, is a Lytham landmark; the restored Windmill and Old Lifeboat House Museum are here.
+The Green overlooks the estuary of the River Ribble, with Welsh mountains seen beyond.
+The centre of Lytham has several notable buildings, including the former public library, Lytham railway station, the market hall, the Clifton Arms Hotel and Lytham Methodist Church.

+From 1961, HM Land Registry operated offices in a building known as Birkenhead House on East Beach, overlooking the Green and the estuary.
+The large three-storey building was built for the purpose; it closed in 2006 following the merger of the Land Registry's Warton and Lytham offices.
+In 2012, the site was purchased by Helen and Damian Broughton to create offices for their financial services company, the Danbro Group.
+Part of the building was demolished and the rest remodelled with the addition of a fourth storey; it reopened in 2015 as Jubilee House.
+Besides housing the Danbro headquarters, the building is let to a number of small companies.

 Until the middle of the 20th century, the Clifton family was the leading family in Lytham and two of the town's main thoroughfares are named in their honour, with the main shopping street being named Clifton Street and one of two roads to Blackpool being Clifton Drive.
 Their estate on the outskirts of Lytham and Ansdell originally occupied a large area.
 Lytham Hall, the family seat, remained in the family's ownership until 1963, after which time it was passed on to Guardian Royal Exchange Insurance, and then to Lytham Town Trust in 1997.
 The grounds of the Hall are open during the week and on Sunday and events are organised, such as open-air plays and car shows.
 Several of the ornate gates to the estate and much of the distinctive pebble-bricked boundary wall survive.
 The parish church for Lytham is St Cuthbert's Church, on Church Road.

 Lytham is the location of the Foulnaze cockle fishery.
 The fishery has only opened the cockle beds on the Lancashire coast three times in twenty years, most recently in August 2013.

 Lytham Library closed in September 2016, as part of Lancashire County Council budget cuts.